by Sterling D. Allan

 Fifth, dealers are independent from VW and are not always aware of certain aspects of the auto business.

 This explanation seems rational to me, and accounts for the seeming discrepancy in mileage between the US Passat and the European Passat.

 While we're on the subject, I should bring to your attention that in March, 2011, European spec Volkswagen Passat BlueMotion TDI set a new Guinness World Record for the greatest distance traveled by a production passenger car on a single tank of fuel.
 (Story) It went 1,531 miles on a single tank of diesel.
 Its overall fuel economy calculates to about 75 US miles per gallon.
 That's impressive for a car the size of the Passat.
 According to Vehix.com:

-"The Europenan Passat BlueMotion is powered by a 1.6-liter common rail four cylinder TDI rather than the 2.0-liter TDI we see here in the States.
+"The European Passat BlueMotion is powered by a 1.6-liter common rail four cylinder TDI rather than the 2.0-liter TDI we see here in the States.
 Like the Polo and Golf BlueMotion models, the Passat BlueMotion offers improved aerodynamics thanks to a slightly lower ride height and aero body modifications.
-To enhance fuel economy it also has auto stop-start, low rolling resistance tires, and a programmed charging system so the alternator only runs when necessary."
+To enhance fuel economy, it also has auto stop-start, low rolling resistance tires, and a programmed charging system so that the alternator only runs when necessary."

 # # #

 The dealers are blocked by the manufacturer from selling in the US.